-Employer – the state of Indiana which employs members eiligible for the ASA Only plan.
+Employer – the state of Indiana or participating quasi agency which employs members eligible for the ASA Only plan.

 Fixed and Variable Rate Contributions (employer share) – contributions to the ASA that must be made as required by state law.

-Member – a public employee enrolled in the ASA Only plan through the state of Indiana.
+Member – a public employee enrolled in the ASA Only plan through the state of Indiana or a quasi agency.

 Public Employee – new hires with the state of Indiana.
 Employees of private companies are not eligible for membership.